ChelseaChemweno/alx-low_level_programming/0x00-hello_world/README.md

-This is my first time learnig to write C programming
+This is my first time learnig to write C programming Preprocessor ompiler